SyMenu allows you to manage portable applications resident on local or removable drives and acts as a Start Menu replacement.

 Otherwise you can obtain a .csv report with a full list of every configured item with several attributes.

-- SyMenu Help - opens your predefined browser and take you to this guide (needs Internet connection);
+- SyMenu Help opens your predefined browser and takes you to this guide (needs Internet connection);

-- Visit SyMenu's Web Site - opens your predefined browser on SyMenu Web Site (needs Internet connection);
+- SyMenu's Web Site opens your predefined browser on SyMenu Web Site (needs Internet connection);

-- Visit SyMenu's Forum - opens your predefined browser on SyMenu forum home page (needs Internet connection).
+- SyMenu's Forum opens your predefined browser on SyMenu forum home page (needs Internet connection).

 In the forum you can read various post on possible configurations, new features requests, news on SyMenu, report bug and so on;

-- About SyMenu - shows initial splash screen.
+- About SyMenu - shows initial splash screen and program credits.